typestack/class-validator/README.md

 | `@Trim(chars?: string[])`        | Trim characters (whitespace by default) from both sides of the input.
 You can specify chars that should be trimmed.                                                     |
 | `@Whitelist(chars: RegExp)`      | Remove characters that do not appear in the whitelist.* The characters are used in a RegExp and so you will need to escape some chars, e.g. whitelist(input, '\\[\\]'). |

+## Samples

+Take a look on samples in [./sample](https://github.com/pleerock/validator.ts/tree/master/sample) for more examples of usages.

 ## FAQ

 * Which node version is supported?